natlund/zola_website/content/software_engineering/principles_of_code_structure.md

 2. Eliminate Accidental Complexity.
 Or at least understand the trade-offs.

-# Separation Of Functions From State
+# Separation Of Functions And State

 The Constitution of the United States Of America contains the important concept of 'separation of church and state'.
 A similarly important concept in software engineering is the separation of _functions_ from state.
 (This is a pun on the two different meanings of 'state', as we shall see.)